oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/4-transform-data.md

 Paste the sql statements in worksheet.
 Click on **Run Script** icon.

-**Note**: Expect to receive "ORA-00942 table or view does not exist" errors during the DROP TABLE command for the first execution of the script, but you should not see any other errors.
+**Note:** Expect to receive "ORA-00942 table or view does not exist" errors during the DROP TABLE command for the first execution of the script, but you should not see any other errors.

 ![Alt text](images/image_sql_worksheet.png)